ncsuSEAL/sealWebsite/content/authors/admin/_index.md

 - Current Lab Members

 ---
 Dr. Josh Gray is a remote sensing scientist with a love for big datasets, high performance computing, and all things NASA.
 His passion for understanding global change drives the research agenda for SEAL.
-Dr. Gray is an assistant professor in the Dept. of Forestry and Environmental Resources and a faculty fellow in the Center for Geospatial Analytics at NC State University in Raleigh, North Carolina.
+Dr. Gray is an associate professor in the Dept. of Forestry and Environmental Resources and a faculty fellow in the Center for Geospatial Analytics at NC State University in Raleigh, North Carolina.

 ### Appointments
-- Assistant Professor, NCSU Dept. of Forestry and Environmental Resources, 2016-present
+- Associate Professor, NCSU Dept. of Forestry and Environmental Resources, 2022-present
 - Faculty Fellow, NCSU Center for Geospatial Analytics, 2016–present
+- Assistant Professor, NCSU Dept. of Forestry and Environmental Resources, 2016-2022
 - Research Assistant Professor (2014-2016) and Postdoctoral Research Associate (2012-2014), Boston University

 ### Teaching at NCSU